WalletScrutiny/WalletScrutinyCom/_iphone/com.btckorea.bithumb.md

 issue:
 icon: com.btckorea.bithumb.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-25
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: BithumbOfficial
 providerLinkedIn:
-providerFacebook:
+providerFacebook: bithumb
 providerReddit:

 redirect_from:

 ---

+This app is an interface to an exchange and to our knowledge only features custodial accounts and therefore is **not verifiable**.